NoDivorces

 Make a commitment never to violate any of the wedding vows outwardly or inwardly.
 Stay true to them all as if it were tantamount to being faithful to God.
 Because it is.

-When you play the whore on your spouse, you play the whore on God.
+When you play the harlot on your spouse, you play the harlot on God.

 When you, as a church member or counselor, pimp for the unfaithful and mistreat the faithful and heartbroken, you do that to God and you blame Him for the sin that nailed Jesus to the cross.